xdesou01/Tropical-Linear-Systems/README.md

 Current algorithms implemented:
 - Grigoriev's Algorithm
 - Akian-Gaubert-Guterman Algorithm
-- parallelized combination of both
+- Parallelized combination of both

 The algorithms used for TLS-Algorithms.cpp are derived from the following papers:
 - https://logic.pdmi.ras.ru/~grigorev/pub/tropical_solution.pdf